Small business guide to running payroll and staff benefits

 Whether you’re a sole trader or the director of a limited company, taking on your first employee is a big moment for your business.
 This straightforward guide will take you through the essentials of operating payroll and staff benefits in line with PAYE regulations.

 Becoming an employer can seem like a daunting step in your self-employed journey.
-From finding the right person to work for you, to creating contacts, and making sure your payment process is in order, there is a lot to think about.
-It’s really important that you have a good understanding of your responsibilities as an employer, toensure that your business is compliant with HMRC rules and regulations.
+From finding the right person to work for you, to creating contracts, and making sure your payment process is in order, there is a lot to think about.
+It’s really important that you have a good understanding of your responsibilities as an employer, to ensure that your business is compliant with HMRC rules and regulations.

 Registering as an employer is easy

 Once you have hired an employee and agreed a contract with them, the next thing you need to do is register as an employer with HMRC, which can be done here.
 This will give you access to HMRC Online Services and give you your login details for PAYE Online.

 HMRC Online Services will be your main tool for all communications with HMRC.
 You will need to use it to send mandatory payroll reports toHMRC, access tax codes for your employees, receive email reminders and alerts, and pay any penalties that you may receive.
 Whether you take on one staff member or ten, this is a system you will have to become familiar with!